smartcontractkit/documentation/docs/Using Any API/array-response.md

 1. Run the `requestFirstId` function.
 This builds the `Chainlink.Request` using the correct parameters.
 The `req.add("path", "0,id")` request parameter tells the oracle node to fetch the id at index 0 of the array returned by the GET request.

-1. After few seconds, call `id` function.
-You should get a non-empty response: _bitcoin_ at the time of writing.
+1. After few seconds, call the `id` function.
+You should get a non-empty response: _bitcoin_

 ## Setting the LINK token address, Oracle, and JobId